 Education on climate action and sustainable development at the secondary level is a necessary prerequisite for young people to understand and confront the urgent challenge of climate change.
 Education and knowledge on climate change will encourage young people to change their personal behaviour and help in building new and creative ways of adapting to a growing global emergency.
 Furthermore, as younger people will be inheriting this crisis, it is incumbent on the government and relevant stakeholders to ensure that they create an educational environment that builds a culture of caring for the climate and that empowers them to take action.
-In addition, given the growing evidence of climate change-related to help young people better manage with the reality of global warming.
+In addition, given the growing evidence of climate anxiety experienced by young people, there is an increasing urgency to make all subjects climate change-related to help young people better manage with the reality of global warming.